P4v4n5/DevOps/README.md

 # DevOps

-[200~Here’s a detailed **Medium-style blog post** you can use to document and share your DevOps use case.
-It explains the purpose, context, setup, and the script in depth with clarity and real-world impact.

----

 ## 🔍 **Monitoring GitHub Repository Access with Shell Script in DevOps Workflows**

 > How a simple Bash script can enhance visibility, security, and collaboration in modern DevOps pipelines